A. Pharaoh’s dreams and his dilemma.

 Then Joseph said to Pharaoh, “The dreams of Pharaoh are one; God has shown Pharaoh what He is about to do: The seven good cows are seven years, and the seven good heads are seven years; the dreams are one.
 And the seven thin and ugly cows which came up after them are seven years, and the seven empty heads blighted by the east wind are seven years of famine.
 This is the thing which I have spoken to Pharaoh.
 God has shown Pharaoh what He is about to do.
 Indeed seven years of great plenty will come throughout all the land of Egypt; but after them seven years of famine will arise, and all the plenty will be forgotten in the land of Egypt; and the famine will deplete the land.
 So the plenty will not be known in the land because of the famine following, for it will be very severe.
 And the dream was repeated to Pharaoh twice because the thing is established by God, and God will shortly bring it to pass.”

 a.
-The dreams of Pharaoh are one; God has shown Pharaoh what He is about to do: The seven cows and seven heads of grain each represent seven years.
-There will be seven years of plenty and abundance, followed by another seven years of want and famine.
+The dreams of Pharaoh are one; God has shown Pharaoh what He is about to do: There would be seven years of plenty and abundance, followed by another seven years of want and famine.
 The years of famine will be so bad that the good years will be forgotten.

 b.
-The dream was repeated to Pharaoh twice because the thing is established by God: Joseph saw the confirming hand of God in the repetition of the dream.
-He knew the principle of by the mouth of two or three witnesses the matter shall be established (Deuteronomy 19:15), even if he didn’t have it written in Scripture yet.
-The repetition also gave Joseph a sense of urgency: God will shortly bring it to pass.
+The dream was repeated to Pharaoh twice because the thing is established by God: Joseph saw God’s confirmation in the repetition of the dream.
+Joseph knew the principle later revealed in Deuteronomy 19:15: by the mouth of two or three witnesses the matter shall be established.

 2. (33-36) Joseph gives his advice to Pharaoh.